Asda Story: Gameplay

-The Faction War System is a unique system where players above second job change can choose between 3 factions and battle against one another in a pvp format to gain honour points and coins which in turn can be used to buy special items from the war shop.
-The Faction War System is split into three different stages, one for levels 24–39, another one for lv 40-59 and the last one for levels 60 and above to make it more balanced and provide lower and mid level players with a more entertaining war environment.
+The Faction War System is a unique system where players above second job change can choose between 3 factions and battle against one another to gain honour points and coins, which in turn can be used to buy special items from the war shop.
+The Faction War System is split into three different stages, one for levels 24–39, another one for levels 40-59 and the last one for levels 60 and above.
+This is so to make it more balanced and provide lower and mid-level players with a more entertaining war environment.

 Character stats are incremented automatically in this game instead of being allocated by the player.
-To complement a character's natural stats, can obtain socketable items called Sowels which, when inserted into items, augment player stats.
+To complement a character's natural stats, he can obtain socketable items called Sowels which, when inserted into items, augment player stats.

 Each of the three first tier jobs of Warrior, Archer, and Mage has three skill trees each.
-Progress along a skill tree is generally dependent on having points in skills lower in the tree, limiting cross tree skill selection.
+Progress along a skill tree is generally dependent on having points in skills lower in the tree, limiting cross-tree skill selection.
 Generally, a character of a chosen class will usually concentrate on one skill tree and spend only a few points in the other skill trees available to that class.

-Critical reception
+Reception

-MMORPG.com rated Asda Story as "Acceptable", praising the game's smooth running, the in-game link to the web based Games Campus, and the "Soul Mate" game mechanic.
+MMORPG.com rated Asda Story as "Acceptable", praising the game's smooth running, the in-game link to the web based Games Campus, and the Soul Mate game mechanic.
 The user interface, sound and graphics were deemed average.
 Criticisms included the reliance on the item mall, with the best items requiring real world purchase.
 MMOHuts.com rated Asda Story as "Good" (3/5) praising the game's unique "Soul Mate" system but criticizing the game's Recycled monster animations and few playable classes.

 The name got confused reactions in the United Kingdom, as there is a large supermarket chain also called Asda.